tdkehoe/Cloud-Functions-for-Firebase-Tutorial/README.md

 Going to that URL throws an error: `You do not have sufficient permissions to view this page`.

-I'll nominate that error message for Misleading Error Message of the Month.
-It's saying that your service account is missing a role.
-Go to your Google Cloud Console and check if your Cloud Functions service account has all necessary roles, including `Firebase Admin`.
+I'll nominate that error message for Misleading Error Message of the Month. `563584335869` isn't your project, it's the Firebase Emulators project number.
+It usually means that you have a Google Cloud authorization problem.
+This might be solved by hooking up your service account (above) or by checking that your service account has all necessary roles, including `Firebase Admin`.

 # Use Functions in your Firebase Console